matthewlong29/PareAndFlourish_Site/_posts/2017-09-24-how-to-transition-your-resume-for-a-new-career.md

 <hr class="secondary">

 Did you recently transition your resume to a new career?
 Tell us what you learned.
-Leave and comment or tweet us @pareandflourish!